 This is the fifth and final chapter of the body of the document.
-It is used to interpret results and make recommendations for future research (or for further study) along the topic.
-References in this chapter should have been cited previously in Chapters I through IV.
-This is the student's chance to make supported explanations for the results (eg. So what do the findings mean?).
+It is used to interpret results and make recommendations for future research (or for further study) on the topic.
+This chapter should explain the study's results by utilizing the studies reviewed in chapter two; chapter five may also include references to studies that are pertinent to dissertation results.
+This is the student's chance to make supported explanations for the results.
 Typical subchapters include: